stucco/docs/docs/arch-v1.md

 ### Description

-The Query Service provides the API for the Graph Store to allow the Alignment bolt, the Visualization/UI, and any third-party applications to interface with the graph database.
+The Query Service provides the API for the Graph Store to allow the Alignment bolt, the Visualization/UI, and any third-party applications to interface with the graph database, implemented in [Titan](http://thinkaurelius.github.io/titan/).

 This API provides a [GraphSON](https://github.com/tinkerpop/blueprints/wiki/GraphSON-Reader-and-Writer-Library) interface over HTTP.